What Is and How to Make a Great Risk Management Plan

 In the assessment and evaluation phase, review the qualitative and quantitative impact of the risk, such as the probability of the risk event occurring versus the impact it would have on the business.
 Then, map out a risk matrix, also known as a risk assessment matrix.

 First, assign the risk likelihood a score from remote to highly probable.
-Then, the risk impact is defined from insignificant to extreme, and each risk is given a score – the function of the probability and impact.
+Then, the risk impact is defined from insignificant to extreme, and each risk is assigned a score—the function of the probability and impact.
 This is provided automatically within GetRiskManager.
-This will show how likely the potential risk event will impact the business’s success and how urgent the control and mitigation response needs.
+The score will show how likely the potential risk event will impact the business’s success and how urgent the control and mitigation response needs to be.

 4. Risk Response Planning